osmandapp/web/main/docs/user/navigation/auto-car.md

 ### Markers

-To use [markers](../personal/markers.md#overview) in Android Auto or CarPlay for navigation, they need to be available in the *Menu → Map marker* list.
+To use [markers](../personal/markers.md#overview) in Android Auto or CarPlay for navigation, they need to be added in advance in the OsmAnd app on your device, tablet or phone, and they need to be available in the *Menu → Map marker* list.

 <Tabs groupId="operating-systems">